List of Speaker of the United States House of Representatives elections: April 1917

-An election for speaker took place April 2, 1917, at the start of the 65th Congress following 1916 elections in which Republicans won a plurality of the seats.
+An election for speaker took place on April 2, 1917, at the start of the 65th Congress following 1916 elections in which Republicans won a plurality of the seats.
 Even so, Champ Clark received a majority of the votes cast and was re-elected speaker.
 Democrats were able to retain control of the House by forming a Coalition with third-party (Progressive, Prohibition and Socialist) members.

 May 1919

-An election for speaker took place May 19, 1919, at the start of the 66th Congress following 1918 elections in which Republicans won a majority of the seats.
+An election for speaker took place on May 19, 1919, at the start of the 66th Congress following 1918 elections in which Republicans won a majority of the seats.
 Frederick H. Gillett received a majority of the votes cast and was elected speaker.

 April 1921

-An election for speaker took place April 11, 1921, at the start of the 67th Congress following 1920 elections in which Republicans won a majority of the seats.
+An election for speaker took place on April 11, 1921, at the start of the 67th Congress following 1920 elections in which Republicans won a majority of the seats.
 Frederick H. Gillett received a majority of the votes cast and was re-elected speaker.